-2. Power of attorney does not apply to voting.
-Only the voter themselves may sign an application requesting a ballot or the ballot envelope.
+Power of Attorney does not apply to voting.
+Only the voter themselves may sign an application requesting a ballot.
+In addition, only the voter may sign the ballot envelope.

-3. Michigan Election Law states that un-voted Absentee Ballots may only be issued to the voter either in person or by mail.
-Ballots may not be given to a spouse or any other person on behalf of the voter.
+Michigan Election Law states that un-voted Absentee Ballots may only be issued to the voter either in person or by mail.
+Regardless of the circumstance, ballots may not be given to a spouse or any other person on behalf of the voter.

-4. Ballots will not forward in the mail.
-Please be sure that the address you want your ballot mailed to is correctly listed on your application.
+Ballots will not be forwarded by the United States Postal Service.
+Please be sure that the address is correct on your application.